MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-file-upload.md

     :::code language="bash" source="~/../js-e2e-azure-function-upload-file/upload-azure.sh":::

-1. In Visual Studio Code, select the Azure explorer, then expand the node for your Functions app, then expand **Functions**.
+1. In Visual Studio Code, select the Azure explorer, then expand the node for your Function app, then expand **Functions**.
 Right-click the function name, `upload` and select **Copy Function Url**.

 1. Execute that bash script in the terminal from the project's root folder: